 Even if a truck load doesn’t exceed the weight limit, it can still be overweight

-Overloaded trucks are extremely dangerous.
+Overloaded truck accidents are extremely dangerous.
 That’s why there are federal and state laws regulating load limits in transport.
 We wrote this post today to help commercial truck drivers with DOT pre-trip inspections and to help the truck companies and safety directors that monitor these important safety rules.

 The Federal Motor Carrier Safety Administration (FMCSA) limits transport loads to 80,000 lbs on interstate highways.
 Violation of these laws can result in some pretty steep fines.

 Beyond that, trucks are designed for a given application.
-When a commercial truck is overloaded, it puts a lot of stress on the vehicle.
+When a commercial truck is overweight, it puts a lot of stress on the vehicle.
 It’s costly to operate and maintain overloaded trucks.

 The maximum load weight, called the Gross Vehicle Weight Rating (GVWR) is calculated based on numerous factors, such as load placement, the vehicle’s frame, powertrain rating, suspension, its brakes and more.

 But be wary; even if your load does not exceed the weight limit of your truck, your load can still be overweight.
 How is that possible?
-Here are a few different ways to spot an overloaded truck.
+Here are a few different ways to spot an overweight vehicle which can help prevent the dangers of overloaded truck accidents.

 4 Ways To Spot An Overloaded Truck